spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-intro.md

-# The GDK for Unreal Example project
+# The GDK Example project

 This guide takes you through setting up the [Example project](https://github.com/improbable/UnrealGDKExampleProject); you will launch a single-server local deployment to test the project on your development machine, and you will launch a single-server deployment in the cloud to test and share the project.